 - If you file your complaint online and get an email or some other proof that you submitted a complaint, print that out and put it in your special place.

 - Once you file complaints with the folks I listed above, you may notice the company is much more willing to refund your money and put this matter behind them.
-They want to avoid irritating state regulators, damaging their BBB reputation, and becoming the subject of an FTC investigation.
+They want to avoid irritating state regulators, damaging their BBB reputation, and becoming the subject of a FTC, or CFPB investigation.

 - If you file a complaint with the people above, it may or may not result in a refund to you but it will put the company on their radar for future enforcement activity against them.